davidfauth/Neo4jH3/Documentation.md

 ### Example

+    RETURN com.neo4jh3.ispentagonString('830800fffffffff') AS value;
+    true

     RETURN com.neo4jh3.ispentagonString('85283473fffffff') AS value;
     false

+## com.neo4jh3.h3Validate( h3CellIdExpr )
+Returns the input value, that is of type LONG if it corresponds to a valid H3 cell ID, or emits an error otherwise.

+### Syntax
+RETURN com.neo4jh3.h3Validate(h3CellIdExpr) AS value;

+### Arguments
+h3CellIdExpr: A LONG expression that is expected to represent a valid H3 cell ID.

+### Error conditions
+If h3CellIdExpr is not a valid H3 cell ID, the function returns -1.

+### Example
+    RETURN com.neo4jh3.h3Validate(590112357393367039) AS value;
+    590112357393367039

+    RETURN com.neo4jh3.h3Validate(1110) AS value;
+    -1

 ## com.neo4jh3.h3ValidateString( h3CellIdExpr )
 Returns the input value, that is of type STRING if it corresponds to a valid H3 cell ID, or emits an error otherwise.